Overview of the Landlord-Tenant Laws in Michigan

 Michigan Laws on Stalking, Sexual Assault, and Domestic Violence

-In Michigan, tenants that reasonably believe that they or their children are victims of stalking, sexual assault, or domestic violence may end their lease early.
-The tenant may provide the following copies to back their statements:
+In Michigan, tenants who reasonably believe they or their children are victims of stalking, sexual assault, or domestic violence may end their lease early.

-• A police report that led to the filing of charges;
+• A police report that led to the filing of charges

-• An order to remove an abusive person from the home; or
+• An order to remove an abusive person from the home or

-• An order of personal protection.
+• An order of personal protection

 Eviction Laws in Michigan

-There are a variety of reasons for which a landlord can Evict a Tenant.
+There are a variety of reasons for which a landlord can evict a tenant.
 Some of these reasons include:

 • Holding over after the lease’s term expires